 Debt vs. equity in real estate risk and return comparison

 The choice between debt and equity investments comes down to priorities and risk tolerance.
+Understanding these differences is essential for making informed real estate investing decisions.
 Here’s how they compare across key dimensions:

 Payment priority in the capital stack waterfall